Chandramauli-Arm64/nvim-config/README.md

 - Lua Language Server (for LSP support; recommend installing the smartphone-supported version from GitHub).

+> [!Note]
-> Note: Stylua does not work by default in Termux because official binaries are not available for ARM64 or ARMv7 Android devices.
+> Stylua does not work by default in Termux because official binaries are not available for ARM64 or ARMv7 Android devices.
 If you'd like to use Stylua, you'll need to:

-- 1. Find or clone the Stylua source code from its GitHub repository.
+> - 1.
+Find or clone the Stylua source code from its GitHub repository.

-- 2. Install Rust using `pkg install rust` or `rustup`
+> - 2.
+Install Rust using `pkg install rust` or `rustup`

-- 3. Build Stylua manually using `cargo build --release`
+> - 3.
+Build Stylua manually using `cargo build --release`

-- This process depends on your phone's architecture (ARM64-v8a or ARMv7).
+> - This process depends on your phone's architecture (ARM64-v8a or ARMv7).
 Once built successfully, you can integrate Stylua into your Neovim setup.

 ### Python Setup